Internet-based Chronic Disease Management (iCDM) using MyHealthConnect

 The purpose of this study is to test the efficacy of an internet-based chronic disease management program with regard to healthcare utilization and self-management outcomes, patient and provider satisfaction, and long-term compliance.
 If effective, patients with multiple chronic diseases utilizing the MyHealthConnect program will have lower hospital admissions over a two-year period compared to patients utilizing usual care only.

-Patients are recruited through primary care physicians practising outside of major urban areas in Fraser Health, Interior Health, Northern Health, Vancouver Coastal Health and Vancouver Island Health.
-The total sample will consist of 318 participants with daily internet access who have two or more of the targeted chronic diseases (ischemic heart disease, heart failure, diabetes, chronic kidney disease and chronic obstructive pulmonary disease (COPD)).
+Patients are recruited through more than 130 primary care physicians practising outside of major urban areas in Fraser Health, Interior Health, Northern Health, Vancouver Coastal Health and Vancouver Island Health.
+The total sample consists of 318 participants with daily internet access who have two or more of the targeted chronic diseases (ischemic heart disease, heart failure, diabetes, chronic kidney disease and chronic obstructive pulmonary disease (COPD)).

 Progress To Date